For the latest updates and guidelines from the Government visit their website.

 Bounce Back loans

-This scheme will help small and medium-sized businesses affected by coronavirus (COVID-19) to apply for loans of up to £50,000.
-Find out more information here.
+This scheme helps small and medium-sized businesses affected by coronavirus (COVID-19) to apply for loans of up to £50,000.
+The application deadline has been extended until 31 March 2021 and you can find out more information here.

 The Chancellor announced the burden will be lifted on more than a million businesses who took out a Bounce Back Loan through a new Pay as You Grow flexible repayment system.
 This will provide flexibility for firms repaying a Bounce Back Loan.
 More here.